brunoanc/EternalResourceExtractor/README.md

 # EternalResourceExtractor
 ![Build Status](https://github.com/PowerBall253/EternalResourceExtractor/actions/workflows/build.yml/badge.svg)

-Small C utility to extract files from a DOOM Eternal .resources file.
+Small C++ utility to extract files from a DOOM Eternal .resources file.

 ## Features
 * Supports launching from command line with arguments, double clicking on it, and dragging and dropping.